Use pH and pCO2 data from the surface from the North Pacific Ocean to look if there are patterns over time.

 Data Tips

-When the site loads, you are able to see the full dataset (September 2015-August 2016) of pH and pCO2 data from the Oregon Shelf Surface Mooring in the Coastal Endurance Array.
-You can see each variable plotted against time in the stacked plots on the right, as well as the variables plotted against one another in the scatter plot on the left.
-You can interact with the data by:
+When the site loads, you are able to see a full year of pH and pCO2 data from the Oregon Shelf Surface Mooring, which is bart of the Coastal Endurance Array.
+On the right, you can see each variable plotted against time.
+On the left, the two variables are plotted against one another in a scatterplot.
+You can interact with the graphs in the following ways:

-As a note, the color denotes the time of year the pH data are from (light purple/pink are from September 2015 through blue/dark purple from August 2016).
+As a note, the color denotes the time of year the pH data are from (light purple/pink are from the early part of the record, while blue/dark purple are from the later part.

 Questions for Thought